Home Cocktails Cocktail Corn n Oil

 What is the origin of the Corn n Oil cocktail?

 The Corn n Oil cocktail has its roots in Barbados, where it is traditionally enjoyed.
-It is named after the combination of rum and falernum, which is often referred to as 'corn' and 'oil' due to their respective textures and flavors.
+It combines local ingredients like rum and falernum, reflecting the island's rich rum-making heritage.

-Falernum is a sweet syrup made from lime juice, almond, and spices, commonly used in Caribbean cocktails.
-In the Corn n Oil, it adds a unique sweetness and complexity that balances the bitterness of the Angostura bitters and the depth of the rums.
+Falernum is a sweet syrup that typically contains flavors of lime, almond, and spices.
+In the Corn n Oil cocktail, it adds a sweet and spicy complexity that complements the rums and balances the acidity of the lime.

 You Might Also Like